5 Top Picks

 This makes for quick cuts.
 It has a 45-degree angle fence for angled cuts.
 The base is metal rather than plastic so it’s very sturdy and balanced.

-The DW872 makes a lot of claims, but it lives up to them.
+The DW872 metal cutting saw makes a lot of claims, but it lives up to them.
 It offers very fast cutting and precise lines, leaving behind no burrs.
+It's one of the better metal cutting miter saw brands

 There is a good locking clamp system that doesn’t sacrifice safety or speed.